BOND: Benchmarking Unsupervised Outlier Node Detection on Static Attributed Graphs: Related Work

 \section{Related Work}

-In this section, we briefly introduce related work on \method.
-Please refer to~\cite{akoglu2015graph} and \cite{ma2021comprehensive} for more comprehensive reviews of non-deep and deep learning-based graph outlier detectors.
-For most of the discussed algorithms in this section, we have included them in the PyGOD library.
+In this section, we briefly introduce related work on outlier node detection.
+Please refer to~\cite{akoglu2015graph} and~\cite{ma2021comprehensive} for more comprehensive reviews of classical and deep-learning-based graph outlier detectors.
+We have implemented most of the discussed algorithms in this section in the PyGOD.